WasmEdge/docs/docs/start/getting-started/quick_start.md

 Hello WasmEdge!
 ```

-To learn more about how to create WASM apps in Rust
+To learn more about how to create WASM apps in Rust, see the following:

 - [Basic Rust examples for WasmEdge](https://github.com/second-state/rust-examples)
 - [Rust developer guides](/category/develop-wasm-apps-in-rust)